Jon Sudbø

+Biography

-Sudbø graduated from the University of Oslo faculty of dentistry in 1989 and the faculty of medicine in 1994, both top of his class.
+Sudbø graduated from the University of Oslo faculty of dentistry in 1989 and the faculty of medicine in 1994, both at the top of his class.

 Sudbø was formerly employed as a consultant oncologist at the Radium Hospital in Oslo and as an associate professor at the University of Oslo, but as a result of the fabrication scandal, he resigned from these positions in 2006.
 The same year, his licenses to practice medicine and dentistry were revoked.
-An inquiry by the Faculty of Medicine at the University of Oslo found that most of Sudbø's work, including his doctoral dissertation, were based on fraud, and the University of Oslo revoked his doctorate in medicine in 2006.
+An inquiry by the Faculty of Medicine at the University of Oslo found that most of Sudbø's work, including his doctoral dissertation, was based on fraud, and the University of Oslo revoked his doctorate in medicine in 2006.

 In 2007, he was granted a strictly limited license to work as an assistant dentist under supervision, and in 2009, he regained licenses to practice medicine and dentistry with some restrictions.
-He is currently working as an assistant dentist in Seljord, Telemark.
+He is currently working as an assistant dentist in Seljord Municipality, Telemark.

-His wife Wanja Kildal was his co-author of 7 of the articles that were found to be fraudulent and subsequently retracted, while his twin brother Asle Sudbø was a co-author of two of these articles.
+His wife, Wanja Kildal was his co-author of 7 of the articles that were found to be fraudulent and subsequently retracted, while his twin brother Asle Sudbø was a co-author of two of these articles.